Reach inbox zero with the Getting Things Done three-step workflow

 - Set realistic expectations and priorities.
-Learning when to say no and what deserves your time is crucial in achieving Inbox Zero.
-We should focus on what’s important now, and accept that not everything can be accomplished.
+Learning when to say no and what deserves your time is crucial in achieving inbox zero.
+Focus on what’s important now, and accept that not everything can be accomplished.
 Instead, decide which emails are your priority.

 Set up your GTD email workflow

-- Block out a few hours of your day to first unsubscribe from your unwanted newsletters.
-To speed things up, make use of inbox features that let you quickly opt out from unwanted email lists.
+Block out a few hours of your day to first unsubscribe from your unwanted newsletters.
+To speed things up, make use of inbox features that let you quickly opt out of unwanted email lists.

-- Time block yourself for these intervals, so you have dedicated and undisturbed times only for your emails.
-A key is to disable your email notifications when you're not checking them - or, if you are strict and always check during your email time, disabling them completely.
+Time block yourself for these intervals, so you have dedicated and undisturbed times only for your emails.
+The key is to disable your email notifications when you're not checking them - or, if you're strict and always check during your email time, disable them completely.

-- GTD requires you to act upon each email that either needs action or can be immediately archived.
+GTD requires you to act on each email that either needs action or can be immediately archived.
 While we believe the search functionality is powerful enough to look for any email, depending on your needs, you can also set up the following folders, which act as archiving locations:

 - References: This is a folder for important documentation, receipts, invoices - anything you might need for later referencing.

-Deal with incoming emails with this simple 3-step GTD workflow
+Deal with incoming emails with this simple three-step GTD workflow

-- If preferred, attach a note for yourself in the email so you don’t have to read the entire email again.
-You can do this with Maibutler features like Email Notes.
+Finally, you could attach a note for yourself in the email so you don’t have to read the entire email again.
+You can do this with the Maibutler Notes and Tasks feature.